intel/neural-compressor/examples/pytorch/distill-bert/README.md

 ```
-model:                                               # mandatory. ilit uses this model name and framework name to decide where to save tuning history and deploy yaml.
+model:                                               # mandatory. lpot uses this model name and framework name to decide where to save tuning history and deploy yaml.
   name: blendcnn
   framework: pytorch